Stanford-BioE80/Stanford-BioE80.github.io/_docs/w2ps.md

 **Q.5.c.** How would you determine acceptable margins of error in the cases we have seen.
 Think about the stakeholders (who would be affected by a failure of the product), and how they would be impacted.
 Which do you think would have a larger margin of error?
 Why? (<150 words)

-1. KumaMax: Creating an oral enzyme therapeutic to treat Celiac Disease:
+1. KumaMax: Creating an oral enzyme therapeutic to treat Celiac Disease

-2. Mosis: Building integrated circuits that are faithful to user-specified design.
+2. Mosis: Building integrated circuits that are faithful to user-specified design

 3. The Free Genes Project: DNA Synthesis